 How to Make One-Skillet Cheesy Beef and Macaroni Recipe

-Step 1: Brown the Beef and Build Flavor
+Step 1: Brown the Beef

-Step 2: Sauté Onions, Garlic, and Spices
+Step 2: Sauté Onions and Add Seasonings

-Step 3: Add Liquids and Pasta
+Step 3: Combine Liquids and Macaroni

 Step 4: Stir in the Cheese

-Step 5: Melt the Topping
+Step 5: Melt the Topping Cheese

 How to Serve One-Skillet Cheesy Beef and Macaroni Recipe